 To be sure, you did the right thing by taking your cat to the vet.
 I hope that she did the appropriate tests to rule out those more serious problems.
 If she did, it is safe to say that your cat has a good, old-fashioned case of feline dandruff.
 That means two things.
 First, the problem will be hard to solve.
 Second, the problem isn’t a problem and it doesn’t need to be solved.

-However, most people who own dandruff-laden cats end up frustrated.
+However, most people who have cats with dandruff end up frustrated.
 In my experience, the “problem” does not improve no matter what is done.

 Since the dandruff isn’t bothering your cat, I recommend that you not let it bother you.
 Why risk gastrointestinal upset from a diet change, or an adverse reaction to a shampoo?
 The problem isn’t really a problem, so why not do nothing?
 Veterinary medicine has a fancy term for this as well: benign neglect.

 Tell us: Does your cat have dandruff?
 What are your best tips for handling it?

 Read more about cats and skin conditions on Catster.com: